reactjs/react-basic/README.md

 ## Memoization

 Calling the same function over and over again is wasteful if we know that the function is pure.
-We can create a memoized version of a function that keep track of the last argument and last result.
+We can create a memoized version of a function that keeps track of the last argument and last result.
 That way we don't have to reexecute it if we keep using the same value.

 ```js
 function memoize(fn) {